 3. Seagate Backup Plus Slim (2 TB)

 If you are looking for a reliable, portable, and affordable hard disk, Seagate backup plus slim is the thing you should have a look at.
-It supports Windows and Mac both and perfect for storing your essential data right away.
+It supports Windows and Mac and is perfect for storing your essential data right away.

 With the Seagate dashboard backup system, you can schedule backups and never lose your important files anymore.
-Backup automation can be set for daily, monthly, weekly or your desired time-frequency.
+Backup automation can be set for daily, monthly, weekly, or your desired time-frequency.

 Alongside, Seagate also provides a two-month membership for adobe creative cloud photography plan and a one-year subscription to Mylio create to manage your photo library.